marlonmisra/advanced-lane-finding/README.md

 ### Perspective transform

 The perspective transform changes the image such that you get a bird's eye top-down view.
-This was a necesary step because it is much easier to determine lane curvate from this perspective.
+This was a necesary step because it is much easier to determine lane curvature from this perspective.
 Before being able to apply a perspective transform, you need to define 4 source points and 4 destination points - knowledge of how each of these 4 points change lets you apply the OpenCV `cv2.warpPerspective` function.
 In order to get the source and destination I looked at a straight lane image, defined 4 points that make up the lane, and set the destination points in a way such that they make a rectangle.
 This has to be true because from a top-down view straight lanes should be parallel.
-The M parameter below defines the transformation to birds-view space and the Minv parameter defines the transformation back to the original space which we have to use later.
+The `M` parameter below defines the transformation to birds-view space and the `Minv` parameter defines the transformation back to the original space which we have to use later.

 ```python
 src = np.float32([(257, 685), (1050, 685), (583, 460),(702, 460)])